Rockets. Drones. Commercial flight. Military might.

 - Global upheaval and the need for the manufacture and purchase of military equipment is likely to be ongoing.

 - Commercial airline flight and our need to travel by air is still driving growth in this sector.

-Recommended Reading: Name These Fathers of American Finance
+Keep reading: Can You Name These Fathers of American Finance?